Rubidium hydrogen sulfate: Synthesis

 It may be synthesised with water and a stoichiometric amount of rubidium disulfate.
 Reaction takes place where there is no humidity:

 There is another method of creation.
 It is similar to the synthesis of sodium sulfate and potassium sulfate.
 This reaction requires rubidium chloride and a little bit of warm sulfuric acid.
 Some hydrogen chloride is also produced during the reaction.

-Properties

-It is a hygroscopic compound.
-It has a monoclinic crystal structure, its structure is P2_{1}/n.
-Dimensions of the unit cell are: a = 1440 pm, b = 462.2 pm, c = 1436 pm and β = 118.0°.
-Its crystals are isomorphs with ammonium hydrogen sulfate crystals.

-Its standard enthalpy is −1166 kJ/mol.
-During its dissolution in water, there is 15.62 kJ/mol energy produced.
+Related compounds